TheZoraiz/ascii-image-converter/README.md

 ## Library Usage

 > **Note:** The library may throw errors during Go tests due to some unresolved bugs with the [consolesize-go](https://github.com/nathan-fiscaletti/consolesize-go) package (Only during tests, not main program execution).
-Furthermore, GIF conversion is not advised as it isn't fully library-compatible yet.

 First, install the library with:
 ```
 go get -u github.com/TheZoraiz/ascii-image-converter/aic_package
 ```

-The library is to be used as follows:
+For an image:

 ```go
 package main